alexn11/stable-diffusion-image-archive-lob/notes.md

 ## done

+- implement pack_data_into_key in key_to_emebddings
+- latents shape is rather small might be worth using this as a key; add it to the key mayeb?

+- the only way to ensure reproducibility is to create the pipe from scratch every time an image is generated
 - in normal key latents should have different exponent bias (-14 to 1 instaed of -12 to 3)
 - promtp kindof work but its not a dog?
 - new bug unlocked: random exactly 2 difference in exactly one component between orig vector and its re-conversion